fausstoo/Covid_SQL_Project/README.md

 # Covid_SQL_Portfolio_Project
 Tasks made it:
-1- Download the latest covid data from https://ourworldindata.org in a csv format 2- Create 2 excel workbooks: "Deaths" & "Vaccinations" 3- Use of the following querys to retrieve the data:
+1- Download the latest covid data from https://ourworldindata.org in a csv format./ 2- Create 2 excel workbooks: "Deaths" & "Vaccinations"./ 3- Use of the following querys to retrieve the data:

 select *